QualificationNew Zealand Certificate in Food and Beverage Service (Level 4) (Restaurant Service strand)Programme code: NZ2105

 Study full-time.
 Or, if you're already working in the industry, you may be able to study part-time and continue working.

 Prior to enrolling it is recommended you complete New Zealand Certificate in Food and Beverage Service (Level 3) with strands in Café Service and Function Services.

-Information is correct as at October 2019.
+Information is correct as at 3 November 2022.
 Programme fees are based on a full-time student and may vary depending on your final selection of courses that make up your programme.
-To provide you with an indication of costs, the approximate fees quoted in this publication are based on the indicative 2020 fee structure.
-The indicative programme fees for 2020 do not include the Compulsory Student Services Fee (CSSF).
-The CSSF is an additional levy to your 2020 programme or course fees.
+To provide you with an indication of costs, the approximate fees quoted in this publication are based on the indicative 2023 fee structure.
+The indicative programme fees for 2023 do not include the Compulsory Student Services Fee (CSSF).
+The CSSF is an additional levy to your 2023 programme or course fees.
 Further information about the CSSF can be found here www.manukau.ac.nz/cssf.
-Programmes stated as eligible for free study in 2020 are based on the 2019 fee structure and subject to funding confirmation for 2020.
+Programmes stated as eligible for free study in 2023 are based on the 2022 fee structure and subject to funding confirmation for 2023.
 All fees are in New Zealand Dollars.
 You will be advised of the current fees at the time of enrolment.
 All courses and programmes will proceed subject to numbers and academic approval.
-Manukau Institute of Technology is accredited under the provisions of the Education Act 1989.
+Manukau Institute of Technology is part of Te Pūkenga – New Zealand Institute of Skills and Technology.
+Te Pukenga is accredited under the provisions of the Education and Training Act 2020.
 International students must study in class and will not be able to enrol for online study options.